QuentinCG/QAzureStorageRestApi/README.md

 ## Annex: Get SAS Token

 In order to generate file download URL for end users, it is needed to have an Azure Storage `SAS Token` on container you want to make accessible.
+An other SAS token can also be needed if you want to authenticate this library using `SAS` instead of `account key`.

 Here is an example on how to generate this SAS signature and how to use it with the library:
  - Download & install <a target="_blank" href="https://azure.microsoft.com/en-us/products/storage/storage-explorer/">Azure Storage Explorer</a>